-So after chatting with a local midwife that I hold in high regard for her knowledge and expertise, she sent me a link to an article1 that cited some of the prominent and greatly used research to support the practice of cluster feeding - but only one article.
-Anyway, this is what I am going over with you here.
+So I had a chat with a local midwife that I hold in high regard for her knowledge and expertise.
+She sent me a link to an article1 that cited some of the prominent and greatly used research to support the practice of cluster feeding - but only one article.

 Research and statements made in the article